 For students whose first language is not English, you must have a minimum of 6.5 IELTS score with no individual score lower than 5.5.
 Get more information about the English language requirements for studying at Strathclyde.

 There’s no requirement for prior work experience, although many students on the course have worked for a couple of years.
 The course is not suitable for those who have extensive experience.

 As the course involves work on word processing and spreadsheet packages, a reasonable level of competence in both is recommended.

 Pre-Masters preparation course

-The Pre-Masters Programme is a preparation course for international students (non EU/UK) who do not meet the entry requirements for a Masters degree at the University of Strathclyde.
+The Pre-Masters Programme is a preparation course held at the University of Strathclyde International Study Centre, for international students (non EU/UK) who do not meet the academic entry requirements for a Masters degree at University of Strathclyde.
 The Pre-Masters programme provides progression to a number of degree options.

 Fees & funding

 All fees quoted are for full-time courses and per academic year unless stated otherwise.

 Fees may be subject to updates to maintain accuracy.
 Tuition fees will be notified in your offer letter.

 All fees are in £ sterling, unless otherwise stated, and may be subject to revision.